On universal gradings, versal gradings and Schurian generated categories: Introduction

 In other words the gradings as considered in this paper provide a different approach to the theory of the intrinsic fundamental group developed in \cite{CRS ANT 10,CRS ART 12,CRS DOC 11}.
 Using the introduced morphisms of gradings, we show in Theorem \ref{universal fundamental} that in case a universal grading exists its structural group is isomorphic to the fundamental group.

 This result is important by itself as well as with respect to the following: the proof of the analogous fact concerning universal coverings in \cite[Proposition 4.3]{CRS ART 12} is actually incomplete.
 Indeed, towards the end of the proof a set of elements is obtained which should provide an automorphism.
 For this purpose those elements need to constitute a coherent family which means that they should correspond with themselves through canonical group maps.
-However this is not proven in the cited paper and the fact is not clear.
+However this is not proved in the cited paper and the fact is not clear.

+Note that in \cite{gr} a relation between gradings and coverings is established for quivers with relations, see also \cite{grma}.
+In this paper we consider the intrinsic context, where the categories are not given by a presentation.

 In the rest of the paper we apply the theory developed before to Schurian generated categories and other examples.
-By definition the Schurian morphisms of a $k$-category $\B$ are the non-zero elements belonging to one-dimensional vector spaces of morphisms.
+By definition, a non-zero morphism fron one objetc $b$ to an object $b'$ is called Schurian if the space of morphisms from $b$ to $b'$ is one-dimensional.
 The intersection of all the $k$-subcategories containing them is called the Schurian generated subcategory of $\B$.
 When this intersection is $\B$ the category is called Schurian generated.
 Note that in the framework of $k$-categories presented by a quiver with admissible relations this corresponds to constricted algebras (also called constrained algebras) -- see \cite{bama}.
 We prove that a Schurian generated category admits a universal grading.
 To this end we show that its fundamental grading group is the structural group of a grading which is not necessarily connected.
 This grading can be restricted to the image of its degree map, providing this way a connected grading which is universal.